 Managing your Terra profile, billing info, and groups

-You can access most administrative features in Terra as well as support by clicking on the three horizontal lines at the top left of any page.
+You can access most administrative and support features in Terra by clicking on the three horizontal lines at the top left of any page.
 Click your name to manage everything specific to you (see details below).

 Profile information